dkleva/bareos/docs/manuals/en/new_main_reference/source/always-incremental.rst

 ~~~~~~~~~~~~~~~~~~

 For the Always Incremental Backup Scheme at least two storages are
 needed.
-See .. _sec:MultipleStorageDevices:  how to
+See :ref:`sec:MultipleStorageDevices` how to
 setup multiple storages.

 .. raw:: latex